 What is presbyopia?

-Presbyopia can cause the inability to focus up close; it can also cause headaches when looking at a book or computer screens.
+Presbyopia can cause the inability to focus up close; it can also cause headaches when reading or looking at screens.

-The specialist will study the patient’s ability of accommodation (near focusing), measuring the amplitude and the monocular and binocular accommodative flexibility.
-If the ability to accommodate is unbalanced, exercises that have been proven to work will be recommended.
-These exercises involve reading visual therapy at close vision with positive and negative different strength lenses.
-Flipper training for short distance or changing focus from long to short distance using the Hart Chart is also used, among other techniques.
+Presbyopia is treated by an ophthalmologist or optometrist, who will study the patient’s ability of focusing, measuring the amplitude and the monocular and binocular flexibility.
+If the ability to focus is unbalanced, exercises that have been proven to work will be recommended.
+These exercises involve visual therapy at close vision with different strength lenses.
+Flipper training for short distance focusing or changing focus from long to short distance using the Hart Chart is also used, among other techniques.

-Tired eyes occur due to a loss of lens elasticity, which is the eyes natural lens for focusing on objects.
+Presbyopia occurs mainly due to a loss of lens elasticity, which is the eyes natural lens for focusing on objects.
 Over time, the lens loses elasticity and the ability to focus.
+Other causes of presbyopia include:

-Tired eyes can’t be prevented as it is a condition associated with the ageing process.
+Presbyopia can’t be prevented, as it is a condition associated with the ageing process.
 Even so, it is important to have your eyes tested regularly, especially after the age of 40, to detect any age related conditions.

-There isn’t a permanent treatment for tired eyes, there are however techniques to compensate for loss of focus.
+There isn’t a permanent treatment for presbyopia, there are however techniques to compensate for loss of focus.
 The most common one is glasses, and there are different types of lenses according to the issue:

 - Bifocal lenses: for far and near vision.